charmplusplus/charm4py/README.rst

 charm4py
 ========

-*(With release 0.11 we have changed the name of the project to charm4py.
+*(NOTE: With release v0.11 we have changed the name of the project to charm4py.
 See the forum for more information.)*

 charm4py (Charm++ for Python *-formerly CharmPy-*) is a general-purpose parallel and